PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 ## Instructions:
 - Screen size must be 100%.
 - Video resolution is 1280 x 720 or higher.
 Shiny detection is not reliable at low resolutions.
+- If playing in an Asian language, your video resolution should be 1920 x 1080.
+Text recognition is more accurate at higher resolutions.
 - You must have system time unsynced.
 - Casual mode is off.
 - Your text speed must be set to fast.